Jawidanfar1015/PORTFOLIO/README.md

 # PORTFOLIO

-This is my Portfolio website that you can get information about me, my projects, my education, my skills, my resume and more.
+This is my Portfolio Website that you can get information About Me, My Projects, My Education, My Skills, My Resume and More.

 # Responsiveness